 A crop yield gap was found in most farmers' fields due to their differences in crop management practices including residue management, basal and foliar fertilizers applications, weeding and plant protection measures.
 Therefore, it is necessary to introduce an appropriate package of production practices for the study area.
 Farmers should be encouraged to follow the systematic crop management practices as much as possible to increase crop production.
 As expected, the spatial variation of Yield gaps exists largely due to the differences in the crop management practices used at the experimental stations and those by farmers.
 The wide Yield gaps were observed in both years.
 The reason these large yield gaps may exist, is probably due to not applying phosphorus and potash fertilizers to the black gram.
 Therefore, the results of the study provide useful information for policy makers, researchers, extension agents, and other stakeholders to upgrade location-specific information packages outlining best practice.
-This study has shown that the use of new technologies such as GIS and Geostatistics can provide important information for evaluating the status of Yield gap of black gram and for allowing location-specific information packages defining best practice for increasing crop production.
+This study has shown that the use of new technologies such as GIS and Geostatistics can provide important information for evaluating the status of Yield gap of black gram in the study area.